- Community Assistantship Program (CAP)

-The Community Assistantship Program is pleased to announce a spring 2014 grant program.
+The Community Assistantship Program (CAP) is pleased to announce a Spring 2017 grant program.
 The grant will allow rural communities to hire a student to work on a project defined by those communities.
-The deadline for project proposals is October 30th, 2013.
-Approved projects will run from Jan.9 to May 25, 2014.
+The deadline for project proposals is October 30, 2016.
+Approved projects will run from January 12, 2017 to May 28, 2017.

 Eligible organizations include community groups, organizations, and local governments outside the seven county metro.

-The Community Assistantship Program (CAP) provides applied research assistance to community-based groups outside the Twin Cities Metro Area.
+The Community Assistantship Program provides applied research assistance to community-based groups outside the Twin Cities Metro Area.
 The research and technical needs of community organizations are matched with the support of talented students.
-The idea is simple: get the resources of a great University working with communities to address the significant issues facing the people of Minnesota.
-CAP projects typically place students in a community defined and directed part time research assistantship for one semester or over the summer.
+The idea is simple: get the resources of a vital University working with communities to address the significant issues facing the people of Minnesota.
+CAP projects typically place students in a community-defined and directed part-time research assistantship for one semester or over the summer.
 Students are selected by and report to the community organization.
-Throughout the project students are supported by a community supervisor, faculty and community mentors.

 For more information and how apply, visit http://www.cura.umn.edu/CBR/how-to-apply